sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 21 of creating useless commits every other day ✔️~~
 ~~Day 22 of creating useless commits every other day ✔️~~
 Day 23 of creating useless commits every other day 💀
+~~Day 24 of creating useless commits every other day ✔️~~
+Day 25 of creating useless commits every other day 💀
-Day 24 of creating useless commits every other day ✔️
+Day 26 of creating useless commits every other day ✔️